Really Useful Synthetic Data -- A Framework to Evaluate the Quality of Differentially Private Synthetic Data: A General Framework to Evaluate the Quality of Private Synthetic Data

 Data quality is context dependent.
 Measures for the quality of differentially private synthetic data should reflect the needs of those who work with this kind of data.
 We suggest to distinguish between quality measures along two dimensions.
 The first dimension distinguishes between the similarity of the differentially private synthetic data $x^{*}$ to the training data (i.e. the data that was used to generate the synthetic data) and the generalization properties of $x^{*}$.
 On the one hand, data users might be particularly concerned with the similarity of $x^{*}$ to the original training data $x$.
 On the other hand, data users might care less about similarity of the data set to one particular training set.
 Instead, data analysts may be interested in inferring information about the underlying population -- to either identify relationships between variables or build models for out-of-sample predictions.

 The second quality dimension is concerned with general data quality and specific data quality \citep{Snoke2018}\footnote{Note that \citet{Snoke2018} speak of general and specific utility.}.
 General data quality describes the overall distributional similarity between the real data and synthetic data sets.
 In turn, to reflect specific analyses data analysts expect to run on synthetic data we introduce specific data quality.
 This could be the similarity of marginal distributions, the performance of regression models or the predictive performance of machine learning models trained on synthetic data sets as compared to the same analysis carried out on the real data.

-Table~\ref{tab:utility} provides an overview of data quality measures along both dimensions, resulting in overall four different quadrants.
+Table~\ref{tab:utility_2} provides an overview of data quality measures along both dimensions, resulting in overall four different quadrants.
 The ultimate choice of the quality measures is indeed subjective and needs to fit their purpose \citep{Shlomo2018}.
-We first turn to data quality of private synthetic data $x^{*}$ relative to the training data $x$ in the top left cell of Table~\ref{tab:utility}.
+We first turn to data quality of private synthetic data $x^{*}$ relative to the training data $x$ in the top left cell of Table~\ref{tab:utility_2}.